lopiv2/collectoryx_v2_front/README.md

 ### Via Docker Compose

 * Update all images: `docker-compose pull`
-  * or update a single image: `docker-compose pull sonarr`
+  * or update a single image: `docker-compose pull collectoryx`
 * Let compose update all containers as necessary: `docker-compose up -d`
-  * or update a single container: `docker-compose up -d sonarr`
+  * or update a single container: `docker-compose up -d collectoryx`
 * You can also remove the old dangling images: `docker image prune`

 ## Backend Github